 Mid-America Science Museum is located in Hot Springs and recently (2015) underwent massive renovations.
 It still contains many of the exhibits Arkansans remember from their childhood, but they've been updated.
 They also added about 75 new interactive exhibits or works of art.
 They were one of 10 recipients of the 2016 National Medal for Museum and Library Service.

-They have the world’s largest conical Tesla coil (clearly, Arkansans love Tesla coils) along with over 100 other hand-on science installations.
+They have the world’s largest conical Tesla coil (clearly, Arkansans love Tesla coils) along with over 100 other hands-on science installations.

 03 of 03